Winona Ryder: Legal issues

 On December 12, 2001, Ryder was arrested on shoplifting charges in Beverly Hills, California, accused of stealing $5,500 worth of designer clothes and accessories from a Saks Fifth Avenue department store.
 Los Angeles District Attorney Stephen Cooley assembled a team of eight prosecutors and filed four felony charges against her.
 Ryder hired celebrity defense attorney Mark Geragos.
-Negotiations failed to produce a plea bargain at the end of summer 2002 as the prosecution insisted on charging Ryder with a felony and not a misdemeanor.
-Joel Mowbray from National Review noted that the prosecution also refused the store's request to drop the charges.
+Negotiations failed to produce a plea bargain in the summer of 2002 as the prosecution insisted on charging Ryder with a felony rather than a misdemeanor.
+Joel Mowbray from National Review noted that the prosecution also refused the store's own request to drop the charges.

-She was accused of using drugs, including oxycodone, diazepam, and Vicodin without valid prescription, but prosecutors dropped a drug possession count after it was proved that a doctor provided it to her as a medical treatment.
-She was convicted of grand theft and shoplifting but acquitted on the charge of burglary.
-In December 2002, she was sentenced to three years of probation, 480 hours of community service, $3,700 in fines, and $6,355 in restitution to the Saks Fifth Avenue store, and ordered to attend psychological counseling and drug counseling.
-On June 18, 2004, Superior Court Judge Elden Fox reviewed Ryder's probation report and observed that she had served 480 hours of community service, and the felonies were reduced to misdemeanors.
+Ryder was accused of using drugs such as oxycodone, diazepam, and Vicodin without a valid prescription, but prosecutors dropped a drug possession count after it was proved that a doctor indeed provided them to her as a medical treatment.
+She was convicted of grand theft and shoplifting, but acquitted on the charge of burglary.
+In December 2002, she was sentenced to three years of probation, 480 hours of community service, $3,700 in fines, and $6,355 in restitution to the store, and ordered to attend psychological counseling and drug counseling.
+On June 18, 2004, after Superior Court Judge Elden Fox reviewed Ryder's probation report and observed that she had served 480 hours of community service, the felonies were reduced to misdemeanors.
 She finished her probation in December 2005.

 Ryder later explained that the incident occurred during a difficult time in her life in which she was clinically depressed.
-She added that the pain-killing medication, which a "quack" physician had prescribed her, clouded her judgment significantly.
+She added that the painkilling medication, which a "quack" physician had prescribed her, clouded her judgment significantly.
 Jules Mark Lusman, who prescribed the medication, subsequently had his medical license revoked by the Medical Board of California for unethically prescribing medication to his patients.